bkauler/oe-qky-src/readme.md

 <pre># cd ../oe-quirky
 # source oe-init-build-env buildPC</pre>

 Folder "buildPC" is building for a PC, x86_64 CPU.
-Alternatives are "buildPC32" for a PC with i686 32-bit CPU, and "buildPi" is for a Raspberry Pi2 and Pi3.
+Alternatives are "buildPC32" for a PC with i686 32-bit CPU, and "buildarm64" for a generic aarch64 build.

+Target "buildPi" is for a Raspberry Pi2 and Pi3, however that is commented-out in the 'create-oe-qky' script.
+To use it, you might want to update the 'meta-raspberrypi' layer.

 A quick sanity test is to check that the layers are found: